DamDRAIME/CV-AI---Sudoku-Solver/README.md

 End-to-end Sudoku solver in Python.
 From the image of a Sudoku grid, our goal will be to create a Sudoku solver that returns the solved grid to the user.

 ## Sudoku Solver
 As mentioned, the input to our Sudoku solver will be an image of a Sudoku grid.
-Hence two obstacles have to be overcome before tackling the constraints problem (i.e. the Sudoku).
+Hence two obstacles have to be overcome before tackling the constraint satisfaction problem (i.e. the Sudoku).

 We indeed need to first parse the image so that the digits from all non-blank cells are extracted.
 Only once this pre-filled grid has been extracted, Constraint Logic Programming techniques can be applied to solve the Sudoku.